benoitf/che-external-repository/.github/ISSUE_TEMPLATE/redirect.md

 ---
 name: Warning ⚠️
 about: The issues have to be created on https://github.com/eclipse/che/issues repository
-title: 'Issues needs to be filed on the main Eclipse Che repository'
+title: Issues needs to be filed on the main Eclipse Che repository
 labels: ''
 assignees: ''